urzaynnn-glitch/Faishaleqbal.github/README.md

 ---

 ## 🌟 Summary
 Smart learner with a strong commitment to completing tasks efficiently and effectively.
-Passionate about electrical and electronics engineering, with hands-on experience in automation, embedded systems, and fire alarm systems.
+Passionate about electrical and electronics engineering, with hands-on experience in automation, embedded systems, and Building management systems.

 ---